cardanotoadz/hashlips_art_engine/README.md

 If you need a layers to have a different opacity then you can add the `opacity: 0.7` field to the layersOrder `options` object as well.

 To use a different metadata attribute name you can add the `displayName: "Awesome Eye Color"` to the `options` object.
-All options are optional and can be addes on the same layer if you want to.
+All options are optional and can be added on the same layer if you want to.

 Here is an example on how you can play around with both filter fields: